-Tier 4 - the restrictions

-These Regulations apply restrictions on movement and restrictions on gatherings, prohibiting households from mixing indoors and in gardens/other private outdoor settings.
+Tier 4 Regulations apply restrictions on movement and gatherings, prohibiting households from mixing indoors and in gardens/other private outdoor settings, as well as stipulating the closure and restrictions on businesses and service provision.
+The purpose of Tier 4 has not changed, but some of the provisions have been strengthened.